PROJECTS

 Fire & Public Safety

 A well-equipped, well-trained fire department is essential to a growing city.
-This bond funds construction of a new fire station, a modern training facility, and updated equipment to support faster response times and better protection for residents and businesses across Fayetteville.
+This bond funds the construction of a new fire station, a modern training facility, and updated equipment to support faster response times and better protection for residents and businesses across Fayetteville.

-More Questions:
+More Information:

 If you would like more information about any of the nine bond questions, click on the button to send us an email.